• Skip to main content

 • Shredded cheese or cheese sauce

-• Steamed, roasted, or sauteed vegetables (broccoli, cauliflower, asparagus, etc)
+• Steamed frozen vegetables, roasted, or sauteed fresh veggies (broccoli, cauliflower, asparagus, etc)

 • Caramelized onions or mushrooms